 This insurance means you can rest assured as your furniture travels on weekly sailings on the world’s top shipping lines.
 Of course, you can be flexible, either choosing to pay for insurance cover on the entire furniture shipment or selecting only the most valuable items.
 Whatever you decide, let us handle it.

 The best way to get an accurate shipping cost estimate is to contact us so that we can create a unique quote based on your specific needs, or simply fill out our quote form and we’ll get back you in 24 hours.

 If you’re considering moving from the UK to the USA, you’re not alone.
 It’s a journey that more than 20,000 Britons a year undertake.
 The ‘land of opportunity’ is a vast country that offers something for everyone.
 With the added advantages of no language barrier for Brits and a significant rise in remote working, it is easy to see why so many people are relocating to the USA.

 With this guide, we’ve covered some key considerations ahead for you to think about when moving your life from the UK to the USA.
 Living in the USA can be a wonderful opportunity to boost your career and living standards, or simply just enjoy an adventure.

 If you need help making the leap across the pond, consider 1st Move International.
 As one of the largest privately owned international removals companies with a global network and over 25 years of experience, your possessions will be in safe hands with us.

 Our goal is to give you one less thing to worry about when moving to the USA from the UK for the next chapter.

 How To Book With 1st Move

-To book with 1st Move, simply ask for a quote on our website or contact us at firstname.lastname@example.org and we’ll help you move to the USA safely, quickly, and affordably.
-With over 20 years of experience, we know how to fulfil every customer’s needs and we will help you with every step of the removal process so that you can deal with the other aspects of moving.
+To book with 1st Move, simply ask for a quote on our website or contact us at firstname.lastname@example.org and we’ll help you arrange international removals from the UK to the USA safely, quickly, and affordably.
+With over 25 years of experience, we know how to fulfil every customer’s needs and we will help you with every step of the removal process so that you can deal with the other aspects of moving.